London director salary tax accountant UK

 Bonuses are additional payments to a director and are treated like regular salary for tax purposes.
 They are subject to both income tax and National Insurance Contributions.

 Directors and companies should agree bonuses formally, documenting them clearly in board minutes or resolutions.
 Paying bonuses can be a way to reward performance or reflect company profits, but the total salary plus bonuses should not put the company at risk of financial issues.
-Bonuses increase tax liabilities and must be reported in the company’s payroll.
+Bonuses increase tax liabilities and must be reported in the company’s payroll, often supported by financial accounting services london.

 Tax on Salaries and National Insurance